dkavargy/violence-against-women/README.md

 ## 📝 Description

-During my postgraduate studies in the Data and Web Science program at Aristotle University of Thessaloniki, I completed the aforementioned project as part of the Machine Learning course.
-The project's goal was to analyze the data, process it correctly, and then use it to train machine learning algorithms to anticipate the impact of abusive acts on the victims' subsequent lives.
-The target variable in the dataset is OUTCOME.
+I conducted the mentioned project during my postgraduate studies in the Data and Web Science program at Aristotle University of Thessaloniki, as a part of the Machine Learning course.
+The primary objective of the project was to analyze and preprocess the data accurately.
+Subsequently, I utilized machine learning algorithms to predict the potential consequences of abusive acts on the victims' future lives.
+The target variable in the dataset, referred to as "OUTCOME," was the focal point of the prediction task.

 ## 📚 Dataset

-Violence Against Women dataset from the Pacific Data Hub data source comprises records gathered from several official international surveys reporting on indicators linked to violence against women in 22 Pacific Ocean nations.
-These data refer to the period 2006 - 2019.
+The dataset on violence against women, obtained from the Pacific Data Hub, includes data collected from various authoritative international surveys conducted in 22 nations located in the Pacific Ocean region.
+The dataset covers a time span ranging from 2006 to 2019 and contains indicators related to violence against women.

 ## 🖥️ Installation